 Michael Zimmerman, a biologist, is the organizer of Evolution Sunday.
 His quest to promote dialog between religion and science began in 2006 with the Clergy Letter Project, in which over 15,000 leaders of all major Christian, Buddhist, Jewish and Humanist denominations have signed a letter supporting the science of evolution.

-Religious people from many diverse faith traditions and locations around the world understand that evolution is quite simply sound science; and for them, it does not in any way threaten, demean, or diminish their faith in God.
-In fact, for many, the wonders of science often enhance and deepen their awe and gratitude towards God.
+People from diverse philosophies and faith traditions acknowledge that evolution is quite simply sound science.
+For them, the science of evolution does not in any way threaten, demean, or diminish their faith.
+In fact, for many, the wonders of science enhance and deepen their awe and gratitude towards their concept of The Creator.